Announcing the new major release of Simple Injector. The Simple Injector is an easy-to-use Dependency Injection library for .NET and Silverlight.

 This article extends the architectural design of command handlers to allow command handlers to return data.

 A few weeks back I read this question on Stackoverflow.
 The question was about applying covariance / contravariance (or variance for short) to the Autofac dependency injection container.
-The question triggered me to think about variance support in the Simple Injector.
+The question triggered me to think about variance support in Simple Injector.
 I was wondering whether special changes were needed to the core framework to allow this.
 However, it didn't take me long to realize that enabling variance is actually pretty easy for anyone using the Simple Injector.
 The prerequisites are a proper application design and .NET 4.0.

 This sequel explains how to write O/RM specific performance optimizations in such a way that the core business logic won’t be affected.
 This article builds on top of the foundation described in part 1 and uses the Fetching Strategy design pattern to achieve this goal.